sfzinstruments/Discord-SFZ-GM-Bank/README.md

 ## Sources
 The sources of the samples may expand along this project goes on.
-Here are list of the sources that consudered to be used:
+Here are list of the sources that considered to be used:
 - Versilian Studios VCSL
 - Versilian Studios VSCO CE
 - Salamander Grand Piano